There’s a long list of requirements for opening a bank account in the UAE. Not the least of which is showing up in person to open an account.

 - Reason for the account

 - Emirates ID card (if you are a UAE resident)

 - Minimum account balance (500,000 AED)

 Since an in-person visit will most likely be required, it’s important to bring copies of these documents with you.
 In fact, the more supporting documents you present, the better your chances are of opening an account in the UAE.

 For instance, multiple forms of identification, 6 months of bank statements, and utility or telephone bills with proof of residence can all be beneficial to have on hand when meeting with the bank in person.

-So, it’s important to understand your banking needs and why you’re interested in opening here before you start applying.
+It’s important to understand your banking needs and why you’re interested in opening an international bank account in the UAE before you start applying.
 This will help you determine which bank to open with and what benefits you can access.